sirotsk/THOR_Familiarization_and-Training/Tasking Week of 29JUL2024/Tasking Readme.txt

 | '--------------' || '--------------' || '--------------' |      | '--------------' || '--------------' || '--------------' || '--------------' |
  '----------------'  '----------------'  '----------------'        '----------------'  '----------------'  '----------------'  '----------------'

 1).
-WORKING code that conducts a search from your app.
+WORKING code that conducts a search from your app to all 3 websites.
 2).
-Any API calls you find and make, the code to run them in the notebook.
-Document any findings you make on the confluence page.
-For now, create your own confluenece page and kep
+Your first priority should be making functions that can send a search terms to another function that formats those terms into unique payloads for
-	all of your documentation / progress there.
+	each site, and then runs searches on all 3 sites.

 ========================================================================================================================================================================================================
-NOTES:	This tasking is very similiar to lasts weeks, except this week we are going over a different website, and the due out task should really test your python knowledge.
+NOTES:

 ===========================================================================================================================================================================================================